jloveric/language-interpolation/README.md

 python examples/high_order_interpolation.py data.type=sequence net=large_standard net.hidden.width=1000 max_epochs=100 optimizer.lr=1e-4 net.model_type=low_order_mlp
 ```
 ## Dual Convolution
 The idea is to repeately apply the same high order 1d convolution to reduce the input sequence to a single remaining vector.
 The update is dynamic and the number of times the convolution is applied depends on the length of the sequence.
-This was inspired by mamba, but is really nothing like mamba, more like a variable depth high order convnet.
-The command to run is
+Remarkable this actually sort of works but is insanely slow.
+Maybe I can get faster convergence somehow.
 ```
-python examples/high_order_interpolation.py data.type=sequence net=dual_convolution max_epochs=100 optimizer.lr=1e-4 batch_size=32 net.layer_type=continuous data.repeats=5 net.n=2 data.max_features=10 optimizer.patience=20 initialize.type=linear
+python examples/high_order_interpolation.py data.type=sequence net=dual_convolution max_epochs=100 optimizer.lr=1e-5 batch_size=32 net.layer_type=discontinuous data.repeats=1 net.n=3 net.segments=4 data.max_features=10 optimizer.patience=20  net.embedding_dimension=128 net.hidden_width=1024 net.normalize=maxabs initialize.type=linear
 ```
-Not surprising, this technique does not seem to work particularly well.
-So far it's been unable to get beyond generating more than a few letters.

 ## Notes
 I use input layer (continuous or discontinuous) with 128 segments, one for each ASCII character.
 You can bump this down to 64, but the convergence doesn't seem quite as good - presumably it still works because most books don't use all the ascii characters anyway.